-This policy aims to set out the processes for managing Isla & Co Pty Ltd's account receivables and to ensure that all money owed to Isla & Co is collected promptly and in accordance with legislative requirements to maintain cashflows to minimise bad debts.
+This policy aims to set out the processes for managing Isla & Co Pty Ltd account receivables and to ensure that all money owed to Isla & Co is collected promptly and in accordance with legislative requirements to maintain cashflows to minimise bad debts.
+All invoices and credit notes must be entered int the accounting system before closing the accounts at month-end and posting the balances to the general ledger accounts.